murteagaquispe/murteagaquispe.github.io/index.md

 </div>

 ## Work in Progress
-“Agrarian Developmentalism: The Politics of Development Strategies in Latin America” (Job Market Paper)
+“Agrarian Developmentalism: The Politics of Development Strategies in Latin America.”
   - Awarded Best Graduate Student Paper by the Latin American Political Economy Network REPAL

-“Judging Property: Judicial Independence, Elite Influence, and Public Land Allocation in Colombia”
+“Judging Property: Judicial Independence, Elite Influence, and Public Land Allocation in Colombia.”
   With [Isabel Güiza-Gómez](https://isabelguizag.com/)
   - Honorable Mention for Best Paper by the Latin American Political Economy Network REPAL.